School record holder qualifies for European Junior Championships

 Layne Anderson is the head coach of the University of Iowa cross country team and a the distance coach on the UI track and field team.
 He previously served as head coach of the Hawkeye women's cross country team (2003-11) and Hawkeye women's track and field team (2008-12).
 From 2003-07, he served as an assistant women's track and field coach for the Hawkeyes.

 During Anderson's tenure with the women's cross country team, Iowa has crowned six All-Americans, three NCAA Midwest Regional champions, one Big Ten champion and 17 all-region honorees.
-The team qualified for the NCAA Championships three straight years (2006-08) after a 14-year absence from the meet.
+From 2006-08, the team qualified for the NCAA Championships after a 14-year absence from the meet.
 The Hawkeyes have also set school records in the 3,000, 4,000, 5,000 and 6,000 meters, as well as Ashton Cross Country Course facility records in the 3,000 and 4,000 meters.

 Former Hawkeyes Diane Nukuri, Meghan Armstrong and Racheal Marchand had outstanding Hawkeye careers under Anderson's tutelage.
 The trio combined for five All-America honors, three NCAA Midwest Regional titles, eight All-Region honors and five All-Big Ten honors.